dachcom-digital/pimcore-formbuilder/docs/90_FrontendTips.md

 ````

 ### Multilanguage support
-For date-fields, there needs to be done more, since symfony expects the date to match following pattern, which only works in english:
+For date-fields, there needs to be done more, since symfony expects the date to match following pattern:

 ```php
     # Symfony\Component\Form\Extension\Core\Type\DateType.php: